 “When I know what problems my target audience has, it’s easier to understand the questions they ask via search,” Cummings says.
 This approach lets Cummings understand why customers use specific keywords and what topics should be addressed in content.

-“Next, I take a deep dive, researching competitors, keywords, and intent,” says Cummings.
+“Next, I take a deep dive into data from my content marketing dashboards and search, researching competitors, keywords, and intent,” says Cummings.
 The goal is to understand how potential customers use keywords and what they are searching for with each particular query.

 “Once I understand why customers are using specific terms and how they are using them, I can pinpoint where they are in the customer journey and optimize my content accordingly,” Cummings says.

 There’s nothing wrong with reverse-engineering the success of top-ranked competitors.
 “I examine the top 10 Google posts that rank for a particular term,” says Vale Creative’s Eric Clay.

 If your competitors are achieving high ranks with how-to articles, for example, then the same format should work well for you.
 If you respond with a different sort of content, Clay says, you are unlikely to rank.